HotPatcher: A open source UE resource hot patching tool

 +ExtensionsToNotUsePluginCompression=res

-The purpose is that if these types of files are packaged using automatic mounting, the corresponding compression algorithm module may not be activated yet, causing loading failures for these file types.
-UE performs checks when creating the base package and corresponding support is also added in the plugin.
+The purpose is that if these types of files are packaged with automatic mounting, the corresponding compression algorithm modules may not have been enabled yet, leading to loading failures.
+UE performs this check when creating the base package, and the plugin has corresponding support.

 2021.04.18 Update

-• Allows direct right-click packing of resources selected in the editor to create Pak files.
+• Support directly selecting resources in the editor to right-click and package Pak

-When the whitelist is enabled, only the configured options will appear for the right-click platform in the editor:
+When the whitelist is enabled, the right-click options in the editor will only show configured options:

-A new Cook And Pak Actions option has been added to the right-click menu, allowing multiple selected resources to be directly cooked and packed into Pak files.
-The default storage directory is in Saved/HotPatcher/Paks, which can be modified through configuration.
+The right-click menu has added a Cook And Pak Actions option, allowing multiple selected resources to be cooked and directly packaged into Pak.
+The default storage directory is Saved/HotPatcher/Paks and can be modified through configuration.

 2021.03.25 Update

-bDeterministicShaderCodeOrder is declared in UProjectPackagingSettings and added in 4.26 to control the storage order of shaders during packaging.
+bDeterministicShaderCodeOrder is declared in UProjectPackagingSettings, added in 4.26, to control the storage order of shaders during packaging.

 Editor/UnrealEd/Classes/Settings/ProjectPackagingSettings.h